50 Feel-Good Facts to Cure Quarantine Boredom

 In 2018, the world received good news about the Belize Barrier Reef Reserve System, a 200-mile-long reef which is part of a 600-mile system in Belize.
 After a decade of work to protect and save the world's second-largest reef, it was taken off the list of endangered world heritage sites.
 It was put there in 2009, after which the Central American country placed restrictions on oil drilling and fishing for sensitive species.
 Now, it's believed to be safe from any further damage—as long as we continue to take care of it.

 Scientists have discovered that humans are naturally helpful.

-A 2006 study published in the journal Science found that 18-month-old toddlers would almost always try to help an adult when the little one realized that the grown-up was struggling.
+An oft-cited 2006 study published in the journal Science found that 18-month-old toddlers would almost always try to help an adult when the little one realized that the grown-up was struggling.

 For instance, if an adult is reaching for something, the toddler would try to hand it to them, or if they saw an adult drop something, they would move to pick it up.
 "This requires both an understanding of others' goals and an altruistic motivation to help," the researchers concluded.

 Everyone loves a good nap, which is why it's welcome news that making them a habit is linked to better heart health.
 According to a 2019 paper published in the journal Heart, people who napped once or twice a week were 48 percent less likely to have a heart attack, stroke, or experience heart failure over a five-year period compared to those who did not nap at all.
 The researchers note that correlation doesn't equal causation, meaning it might not be the naps themselves that result in improved health.
 But, at the very least, it goes to show that you don't need to feel guilty about that Sunday afternoon siesta.

 Atlanta is turning seven acres of abandoned land into the largest public food forest in the U.S.